Australia | Twelve Apostles Lodge Walk | Adult Only

 On the Twelve Apostles Lodge Walk, your only job is to put one foot in front of the other.
 We’ll show you the way, carry all the extras on our back and point out natural features along the way.
-We’ll supply sumptuous lunches to sustain you, daypacks and walking sticks, cool lemonade at the end of each walk and even apply a band-aid if required.
+We’ll supply savory lunches to sustain you, daypacks and walking sticks, cool lemonade at the end of each walk, and even apply a band-aid if required.
 All you need to worry about is soaking up the walk experience, which culminates in hikes to (and a helicopter ride above) the stunning geological formations known as the Twelve Apostles.

-The 12 Apostles Lodge Walk is a 4-day exclusive guided walk that heads west from Castle Cove to the stunning geological formations knowns as the Twelve Apostles.
+The 12 Apostles Lodge Walk is a 4-day exclusive guided walk that heads west from Castle Cove to the stunning geological formations known as the Twelve Apostles.
 You’ll cover 40-56 kilometers (dependent on extra endurance options) on this multi-day trek, concluding with a helicopter flight over the Apostles!
 Each evening, you’ll retreat to the haven that is The 12 Apostles Lodge where your guides will prepare a delicious dinner for you.
 Curl up with a book, meet new friends with feet cozy in uniform foot spas and gather round the guide’s map to learn of tomorrow’s quest, taking you closer to the 12 Apostles.